Ada-Developers-Academy/ada-build/lessons/10-iterators/notes/loops.md

 ```

 ## While Loops
 The `while` loop is useful when you want to continue doing an action while a certain condition is `true` but you may not know how many times you'll need to complete that action.
+It is an example of a _sentinel-controlled loop_.
 As soon as the condition stops being true, the loop will terminate.

 ```ruby
 i = 0